Supporting the mastery of craft & skill advancement for emerging & established writers

 The Mobile Recording Studio is made possible with a grant from the BC Arts Council.
 The program lends recording equipment and instructional materials to folks self-recording their audio books, podcasts, and other literary projects.
 This is a Members Only Project starting spring 2021.

 Connecting writers to communities for support & guidance

 The WriteON newsletter is our primary engagement with members.
 It showcases our latest news, contest and more.

 Throwback Thursday is a regular feature on our social media.
 While the articles are informative, this program is designed to reconnect with past contributors and have some fun with our membership

 Sometimes specific communities need specific services.
-Communities is a framework to start groups dedicated to writers from specific marginalized communities.
-New groups starting in spring 2021.
+Communities is a framework to start groups dedicated to writers from specific communities.

 The members only Contest bank is a database of literary contests from around the world.
 A team at the federation searches the web for contests and posts their genres, deadlines, and other relevant details to a members only section of the website. expect the Contest bank to go live in May 2021